-2.2 New and revised IFRSs applied with no material effect on the consolidated financial statements
+2.1 New and revised IFRSs applied with no material effect on the consolidated financial statements

-The following new and revised IFRSs have been adopted in these financial statements.
-The application of these revised new and IFRSs has not had any material impact on the amounts reported for the current and prior years but may affect the accounting for future transactions or arrangements.
+The following new and revised IFRSs, which became effective for annual periods beginning on or after 1 January 2014, have been adopted in these consolidated financial statements.
+The application of these revised and new IFRSs has not had any material impact on the amounts reported for the current and prior years but may affect the accounting for future transactions or arrangements.